Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-6/README.md

     You can use `npm install -D mocha chai`

-1. Generate the eslint config file:

-1. Open package.json and change the scripts.test  to have the value "mocha test".
+1. Open package.json and change the scripts.test property  to have the value "mocha test".

 1. In the test folder create a file called 1test-arrays.js